A z=1.85 galaxy group in CEERS: evolved, dustless, massive intra-halo light and a brightest group galaxy in the making: Abstract

 \section{Abstract}

 {We present CEERS JWST/NIRCam imaging of a massive galaxy group at z=1.85, to explore the early JWST view on massive group formation in the distant Universe.
-The group contains $\gtrsim$16 members (including 6 spectroscopic confirmations) down to log$_{10}$(M$_{\star}$/M$_{\odot}$)=8.5, including the Brightest Group Galaxy (BGG) in the process of actively assembling at this redshift.
+The group contains $\gtrsim$16 members (including six spectroscopic confirmations) down to log$_{10}$(M$_{\star}$/M$_{\odot}$)=8.5, including the brightest group galaxy (BGG) in the process of actively assembling at this redshift.
 The BGG is comprised of multiple merging components extending $\sim$3.6" (30~kpc) across the sky.
-The BGG contributes 69\% of the group's total galactic stellar mass, with one of the merging components containing 76\% of the total mass of the BGG and a star-formation~rate$>$1810M$_{\odot}$/yr.
-Most importantly, we detect intra-halo light (IHL) in several HST and JWST/NIRCam bands, allowing us to construct a state-of-the-art rest-frame UV-NIR Spectral Energy Distribution of the IHL for the first time at this high redshift.
-This allows stellar population characterisation of both the IHL and member galaxies, as well as the morphology distribution of group galaxies vs. their star-formation activity when coupled with Herschel data.
-We create a stacked image of the IHL, giving us a sensitivity to extended emission of 28.5 mag/arcsec$^{2}$ at rest-frame 1~$\mu$m.
+The BGG contributes 69\% of the group's total galactic stellar mass, with one of the merging components containing 76\% of the total mass of the BGG and a star formation~rate~$>$1810M$_{\odot}$/yr.
+Most importantly, we detected intra-halo light (IHL) in several HST and JWST/NIRCam bands, allowing us to construct a state-of-the-art rest-frame UV-NIR spectral energy distribution of the IHL for the first time at this high redshift.
+This allows stellar population characterisation of both the IHL and member galaxies, as well as the morphology distribution of group galaxies versus their star formation activity when coupled with Herschel data.
+We created a stacked image of the IHL, giving us a sensitivity to extended emission of 28.5 mag/arcsec$^{2}$ at rest-frame 1~$\mu$m.
 We find that the IHL is extremely dust poor (A$_{v} \sim$250~kpc \citep{ref:T.Goerdt2010}.

-As seen in Fig.~\ref{fig:stacked}, a significant fraction of the sky within the apertures we use to measure IHL flux is masked, due to the need to mask the flux from galaxies.
-For this reason, when we estimate the stellar mass and star-formation rate (SFR) within these regions, we increase the inferred stellar masses and SFRs by the ratio of masked/unmasked pixels.
-We therefore multiply the measured flux by a factor of 1.69 in the peak circle, and 1.64 over the larger core ellipse, to account for the number of masked pixels, compared to the total number of pixels.
+As seen in Fig.~\ref{fig:stacked}, a significant fraction of the sky within the apertures we use to measure IHL flux densities is masked, due to the need to mask the flux from galaxies.
+For this reason, when we estimate the stellar mass and star formation rate (SFR) within these regions, we increase the inferred stellar masses and SFRs by the ratio of masked to unmasked pixels.
+We therefore multiply the measured flux density by a factor of 1.69 in the peak circle, and 1.64 over the larger core ellipse, to account for the number of masked pixels, compared to the total number of pixels.

-\subsection{Morphology Measurements using GALFIT}
+\subsection{Morphology measurements using GALFIT}